 CID services may be performed by shared staff for up to three waiver recipients who have a common direct service provider agency.
-Based on a recipient's individual determination, the shared staff shall be reflected in each recipient's approved Plan of Care as a special billing code, and rates should be adjusted accordingly.
+Based on a recipient's individual determination, the shared staff shall be reflected in each recipient's approved POC as a special billing code, and rates should be adjusted accordingly.

-Recipients who agree to share supports must sign a release of information allowing each recipient's name to be used in the Plan of Care of the other recipients with whom services are shared.
+Recipients who agree to share supports must sign a release of information allowing each recipient's name to be used in the POC of the other recipients with whom services are shared.